gem-pasteur/macsyfinder/doc/outputs.rst

 Logs and configuration files
 ----------------------------

-Two specific output files are built to store info on the TXSScan execution:
+Two specific output files are built to store information on the TXSScan execution:

  * txsscan.conf - contains the configuration information of the run.
 It is useful to recover the parameters used for the run.